+Sachi Suzuki oversees HSBC AM's global proxy voting policy and implementation, whilst leading on engagement with companies across various sectors including automotive and energy.
+She is also a stewardship lead on Diversity, Equity and Inclusion.
 Prior to joining HSBC, she led stewardship activities for Japan and a number of other markets at EOS at Federated Hermes and was responsible for corporate engagement and proxy voting as well as engagement with regulators on public policies.
 She held the position of co-chair of the Asia Investor Group for Climate Change (AIGCC)'s Engagement and Policy Working Group and an advisory committee member for the Principles for Responsible Investment (PRI)'s engagement initiatives.
-Before joining EOS, she was a senior research analyst at EIRIS where she was responsible for assessing companies' ESG performance.